ash-project/.github/AI_POLICY.md

 - AI can produce a lot of text.
 Just because you can write a 500 line github issue does not mean our team has time to read it.
 Be prudent.
 - We offer [guidelines and prompting advice](#guidelines) on how to most effectively use AI, but do not encourage or require its use.
 The tools you use are your own business.
+- If the project you are contributing to has an AGENTS.md file, it is expected that you use it in your agent context.
+The presence of an
+  AGENTS.md file does not explicitly condone or request AI usage.

 ## Your Own Voice